 Using a 5-pin "DIN" connector, the MIDI DIN transport was developed back in

 1983, so it is slow compared to common high-speed digital transports available

 today, like USB, FireWire, and Ethernet.
 But MIDI-DIN is almost always

 still used on most MIDI-equipped devices because it adequately handles

 communication speed for one device.
-IF you want to connect one MIDI
+Also, if you want to connect one MIDI

-device to another (not a computer), MIDI cables are still the best way
+device to another (without a computer), MIDI cables are usually

 It used to be that connecting a MIDI device to a computer meant

 installing a "sound card" or "MIDI interface" in

 order to have a MIDI DIN connector on the computer.
 Because of space